bingeli1212/nitrile-preview/doc/DOC-tokenizer.md

   clipped the top part of ``\xi``, while Safari does not have this problem.

 - In iBOOK, if the math has only a single letter that is ``\mathcal{L}`` then when it is displayed in iBOOK the right part of the letter is clipped.
 This is probably correct because the standard unicode SVG outline for this character shows that some part of the character lies outside of the bounding box of the found, and thus wheneven when the character is shown with the character stretched over the entire length, this will only apply to the portion of the character that is inside the bounding box, and the part that is outside of the bounding box should by definition be outside of the bounding box.
 Not sure how solve this, but a possible solution is to include, for each character, an additional member in the 'math.json' file to specify the extra amount of space to the left or right, such that when being stringed together and it is the last character this extra space will be taken into account.

 - Note that it is not possible to insert caret and underscore in math.
 These two are reserved characters that are for designating superscripts and subscripts.

 - When a symbol is entered as a form such as ``&times;``, the name is assumed to be a standard named entity that has been standardized by the web.
 However, if a symbol is entered such as ``\log``, which starts with a backslash, then it could be considered a math operator, whether it is a predefined one or user-created one.
   However, before it is to be considered a math operator, it is first checked to see it is not one of the entities, and if it is, then it is still treated as such.
 Only when the name does not match one of the entities, then it is considered as operator.
 For LATEX and CONTEX each provides a way to dynamically create new operators.
   However, they each provides a set of standard operators that have already been defined by the system.
 Thus, the standard operator will be used first because being treated as a new math operator.
 On the other hand, if an operator such as "times" is entered as a entity name such as ``&times;``, then it is still to be treated as an operator.

+- For an inline math the ``&math`` phrase should've been used, for which a raw math expression is to be included in there.
+There are other similar phrases such as ``&frac``, ``&binom``, ``&sqrt``, ``&root``, etc. See "DOC-phrases" for additional math phrases.

+- For a display-math and/or equation blocks, a raw math expression by itself should've been used.